An Antidote for Hawkmoths: On the prevalence of structural chaos in non-linear modeling: Is absence of structural stability an effect? Is it structural chaos?

 Compare absence of structural stability to SDIC.
 In SDIC, given an arbitrarily large (finite) distance, $\delta$, and another arbitrarily small (finite) distance, $\epsilon$, there exists a time $T$ such that the dynamics will take balls of size $\epsilon$ to balls of size $\delta$ after time $T$.
 But one cannot show absence of structural instability by picking a large delta to start.
 Without picking a small enough ball to start with, lack of structural stability would not guarantee to get one out of the ball, no matter how long the wait, and no matter how large the initial ball is.
 It only guarantees that if one picks a small enough $\epsilon$, then one can eventually get out of the epsilon-sized ball.
 This is a mathematical fact that is independent of your domain of application.
 Lack of structural stability simply has no consequences for prediction on any time scale, or for any metric of significance of predictive error.

 Let us now turn to the claims about the likelihood of an arbitrary model being structurally unstable.
-In reading their papers and in conversation, one sometimes gets the impression that the LSE group think the result of Smale (which they summarize as follows: ``Smale, 1966, showed that structural stability is not generic in the class of diffeomorphisms on a manifold: the set of structurally stable systems is open but not dense'') can stand in\footnote{Smale himself certainly never uses the term ``generic," nor any term that we would regard as being a close cousin.} for a claim about the likelihood of a system being structurally stable, or maybe of the likelihood of a nearby model being close if the first one is not structurally stable.
-This is the only thing we can find in the results they review about structural stability after they make the claim that ``there are in fact mathematical considerations suggesting that the effects we describe are generic."
+In reading their papers and in conversation, one sometimes gets the impression that the LSE group think a mathematical result in topology due to Smale can stand in for a claim about the likelihood of a system being structurally stable.
+But this is at best a very weak argument and at worst a confusion.
+They summarize Smale's result as follows: ``Smale, 1966, showed that structural stability is not generic in the class of diffeomorphisms on a manifold: the set of structurally stable systems is open but not dense.''
+But Smale himself certainly never uses the term ``generic," nor any term that we would regard as being a close cousin.
+And density is a topological notion with no obvious measure-theoretic implications.
+Unfortunately, his is the only argument we can find in the results they review about structural stability that they use in support of the claim that ``there are in fact mathematical considerations suggesting that the effects we describe are generic."
 (Frigg et al., 2014, p.
 57)